sudoskys/StableDiffusionBook/docs/GettingStarted/term.en.md

 The autoencoder used in Stable Diffusion has a reduction factor of 8.
 This means that an image of (4, 512, 512) is (4, 64, 64) in the potential space.

-In reasoning about a 512 * 512 image using stable diffusion, the model uses a seed and a text cue as input.
+In reasoning about a 512 * 512 image using Stable Diffusion, the model uses a seed and a text cue as input.
 The potential seed generates a random potential image of size 64 × 64, while the prompt goes into the Text Encoder to be transformed into a text embedding of size 77 × 768 by CLIP's text encoder.

 U-Net iteratively denoises the random Gaussian noise representation while conditioning on the text embedding. u-Net calculates the denoised latent image representation using the sampling algorithm and outputs the noise residuals.
 After this step has been repeated many times, the potential representation is decoded by the decoder of the Image Decoder's auto encoder and output.